syncfusion-content/uwp-docs/uwp/Pivot-Client/Common/Layout-Customization.md

 **Both**

-To view both the pivot grid and pivot chart in the SfPivotClient, the `DisplayMode` property should be set to `Both` as shown in the following code snippet.
+To view both the pivot grid and pivot chart in the Pivot Client, the `DisplayMode` property should be set to `Both` as shown in the following code snippet.

 {% tabs %}